Panel Discussion | Share

 Shutdown: Beats, Racism and Strife

 ‘Black music’ continues to dominate the charts but why is it still so hard for artists to get gigs or for some black clientele to get into certain clubs?
-Stance will examine the way that music by black communities has long been perceived as a threat to the established order and how, from the Jazz age onwards, the prejudices of white society have constrained black creativity and participation.
-We will explore the legacy of the controversial risk assessment form for live events, Form 696, which, until it was scrapped two years ago, was seen by many as a tool by which the police targeted and excluded Black musicians.
-Join Stance as we ask: How do we challenge the institutionalised racism within our nightlife culture?
+Stance examined the way that music by black communities has long been perceived as a threat to the established order and how, from the Jazz age onwards, the prejudices of white society have constrained black creativity and participation.
+We explored the legacy of the controversial risk assessment form for live events, Form 696, which, until it was scrapped two years ago, was seen by many as a tool by which the police targeted and excluded Black musicians.
+Stance asked: How do we challenge the institutionalised racism within our nightlife culture?

 Emma Warren, a writer and journalist known for covering contemporary culture for over two decades.
 Her work has appeared in national and international publications including The Face and she has made radio documentaries for The BBC.
 She worked on youth-run publication Live Magazine in Brixton for six years and has a monthly radio show on Worldwide FM.
 Her first book ‘Make Some Space: Tuning Into Total Refreshment Centre’ about the now-defunct London night came out this Spring.
 She will be reading an excerpt from her new book.